o3de/o3de.org/content/docs/tools-ui/component-library/uidev-tab-component.md

 Follow these guidelines as you design your UI with tabs:

-1. Present tabs as a single row above their associated content\.
+1. Present tabs as a single row above their associated content.

-1. Tab labels should succinctly describe the content within\.
+1. Tab labels should succinctly describe the content within.

 ## Basic tab<a name="tab-basic"></a>

 ![\[component tab basic\]](/images/tools-ui/component-tab-basic.png)

-Create a simple tab widget with movable, closeable tabs and an action in the action toolbar\.
+Create a simple tab widget with movable, closeable tabs and an action in the action toolbar.

-Note that you can also customize the tab action toolbar using the `AzQtComponents::TabWidgetActionToolBar` class\.
-To do this, you will need to include `AzQtComponents/Components/Widgets/TabWidgetActionToolBar.h`\.
-You can add your customized toolbar using the tab widget's `setActionToolBar()` function\.
+Note that you can also customize the tab action toolbar using the `AzQtComponents::TabWidgetActionToolBar` class.
+To do this, you will need to include `AzQtComponents/Components/Widgets/TabWidgetActionToolBar.h`.
+You can add your customized toolbar using the tab widget's `setActionToolBar()` function.

  **Example**